||International School of New Media (ISNM)

 sensor networks (smart dust), human computer interfaces, adhoc networks, applications,

-augmented reality, location awareness, security, privacy.
+location awareness, security, privacy.

 All course material will be available as *.pdf files which can be viewed in a freely